 In the affected Pacific coastal region, SOD has killed well over a million trees.
+Half a million trees have been killed just in the most heavily infested California counties over a two-year period (2012-1013).
 Plants mortally affected by the pathogen include tanoak (Notholithocarpus densiflorus), coast live oak (Quercus agrifolia), California black oak (Q. kelloggii), canyon live oak (Q. chrysolepis), and Shreve's oak (Q. parvula var. shrevei).
 When plants are small, or in instances where there is a heavy inoculum load, rhododendron, camellia, madrone (Arbutus menziesii), evergreen huckleberry (Vaccinium ovatum), and other hosts may also succumb to the pathogen.
 In addition, several conifers have been identified as hosts, although the impact of the pathogen on them remains unclear.
 In the US, these include coastal redwood (Sequoia sempervirens), Douglas-fir (Pseudotsuga menziesii), grand fir (Abies grandis), and Pacific yew (Taxus brevifolia).
-In the United Kingdom (UK), they include Japanese larch (Larix kaempferi) and western hemlock (Tsuga heterophylla - native to North America), each of which were identified in 2009.
-In all, 127 plant species are currently recognized by the US as hosts of P. ramorum; however, as the list can change, it is important to reference the USDA Animal and Plant Health Inspection (APHIS) website http://www.aphis.usda.gov/plant_health/plant_pest_info/pram/downloads/pdf_files/usdaprlist.pdf for the most current information.
+In the United Kingdom (UK), they include Japanese larch (Larix kaempferi) and western hemlock (Tsuga heterophylla - native to North America).
+In all, nearly 130 plant species are currently recognized by the US as hosts of P. ramorum; however, as the list can change, it is important to reference the USDA Animal and Plant Health Inspection (APHIS) website http://www.aphis.usda.gov/plant_health/plant_pest_info/pram/downloads/pdf_files/usdaprlist.pdf for the most current information.
 Many hosts do not die if infected, but rather act as sources of inoculum.
 Of those hosts that support inoculum production, California bay laurel (Umbellularia californica) and tanoak are considered to be the driving force of pathogen distribution in California and Oregon forests, with spores readily building up on the leaves and twigs, and then dispersing into the local environment.

 In California and Oregon, some of these species are the dominant hardwoods over large areas, growing in nearly pure stands.
 P. ramorum is now known to infect nearly all of the major trees species in California’s infested counties.
 At present, the pathogen is found in only about 10% of California’s forest area considered to be at risk.
 According to a model developed by Ross Meentemeyer (University of North Carolina, Charlotte), in the absence of any control efforts, the epidemic may increase ten-fold by 2030 along the coast, from the San Francisco Bay Area into Oregon.

-Recent testing of UK sites known to have P. ramorum has found the pathogen in mature larch plantations, infecting shoots and foliage, producing wilted, withered shoot tips, blackened needles, and branch dieback.
-Large areas of larch are being cut to prevent pathogen spread.
+In the United Kingdom, P. ramorum has been found in mature larch plantations, infecting shoots and foliage, producing wilted, withered shoot tips, blackened needles, and branch dieback.
+Since 2009, 8.5 million larch over nearly 22,000 acres have either been cut or are in the process of being felled in an effort to contain the pathogen’s spread.
 Understory beech, birch, oak, and western hemlock have all been found with bole cankers.
 Some of the confirmed sites have little or no rhododendron present.
 Prior to these findings in 2009, tree infection in the UK has only been identified in relatively close proximity to infected rhododendron.

 Phytophthora ramorum is a non-native, invasive species in North America and Europe.
 It is believed that the pathogen was imported to both continents via the ornamental plant trade through several separate introductions from probably more than one unknown location.
-Through genotyping efforts, three clonal lineages have been identified – two in North America (NA1 and NA2) and one in the Europe (EU1) – all of which likely diverged more than 100,000 years ago.
-At least four global migrations of the pathogen have occurred, with the NA1, NA2, and EU1 lineages being imported into North America, and the EU1 lineage into Europe.
-Canada has had all three lineages since 2004.
+Through genotyping efforts, four clonal lineages have been identified – two in North America (NA1 and NA2) and two in the Europe (EU1 and EU2) – all of which likely diverged more than 100,000 years ago.
+At least five global migrations of the pathogen have occurred, with the NA1, NA2, and EU1 lineages being imported into North America, and the EU1 and EU2 lineage into Europe.
 It is believed that the US and Canada received the EU1 lineage unknowingly through importation from Europe.
-Shipment of the pathogen to eastern North American nurseries has since occurred from California and the Pacific Northwest.
-To date, the three lineages have not been found recombining in natural settings; however, there is still apprehension over their coexisting in one location at a given time, as a hybridized genotype could cause even more die-off and would further complicate suppression and containment efforts.
+To date, the four lineages have not been found recombining in natural settings; however, there is still apprehension over their coexisting in one location at a given time, as a hybridized genotype could cause even more die-off and would further complicate suppression and containment efforts.

 There is concern that P. ramorum could become established in eastern North America, causing significant damage if the pathogen were introduced to the natural environment in a location where host plants and climatic conditions were conducive to pathogen viability.
 Many tree and shrub species native to the East Coast are hosts of the pathogen, as demonstrated by laboratory studies or natural infection of the species in plantings in Europe.
 Species of concern include northern red oak (Quercus rubra), chestnut oak (Q. prinus), white oak (Q. alba), pin oak (Q. palustris), sugar maple (Acer saccharum), black walnut (Juglans nigra), and mountain laurel (Kalmia latifolia).
 Of most concern is northern red oak as it has been found naturally infected in Europe and is highly susceptible in laboratory studies.
 Northern red oak is an extremely valuable wildlife food source and valuable for timber and oak veneer.
 Chestnut oak is also a concern as it has been found to be a susceptible stem and foliar species based on inoculation studies.
 This species is a dominant tree in the Piedmont and mountain regions, and its acorns are an important food source for wildlife.
 National risk maps are available (http://www.suddenoakdeath.org/html/modeling_phytophthora_ramorum.html) based on both host presence and climatic variables favorable to the disease.

 To determine pathogen viability in the eastern US, it is necessary to establish if there are host plants present that will support sufficient levels of pathogen sporulation.
 Research to date has found that mountain laurel may die too quickly once infected to support pathogen spread.
-While eastern rhododendrons have not yet been tested, rhododendrons are key sporulating hosts in Europe (where the EU1 lineage is found).
-Tooley and Browning (2009) determined that a number of common plants in eastern deciduous forests are foliar (sporulation potential) hosts, including flowering dogwood (Cornus florida), sassafras (Sassafras albidium), black locust (Robinia pseudoacacia), black cherry (Prunus serotina); and two widespread invasive species, Japanese honeysuckle (Lonicera japonica) and multiflora rose (Rosa multiflora).
+While eastern rhododendrons have not yet been tested, rhododendrons are key sporulating hosts for the EU1 lineage of the pathogen in Europe.
+Tooley and Browning (2009) determined that a number of plants common in eastern deciduous forests are foliar hosts (hosts with a potential to support sporulation), including flowering dogwood (Cornus florida), sassafras (Sassafras albidium), black locust (Robinia pseudoacacia), black cherry (Prunus serotina); and two widespread invasive species, Japanese honeysuckle (Lonicera japonica) and multiflora rose (Rosa multiflora).

 Disease management in the West